-Many menhirs seem to be relay stones, with alignments or energy-leys passing through them, while some seem to be junction stones where energy-leys and alignments join, and others are terminal stones where an energy-ley or alignment stops.
+Many menhirs seem to be relay stones, with alignments or energy-leys passing through them, while others seem to be junction stones where energy-leys and alignments join, and yet others are terminal stones where an energy-ley or an alignment stops.

-Remember: ancient site alignments are not the same as energy-leys.
+Ancient site alignments are not the same as energy-leys.
 There is some overlap between them - how much, we do not yet know.
 (See here for more details.)

-underground water and its associated subtle energies - many menhirs are sited on top of intersections of underground water flows (these flows are at different levels) or other water-related energy-points;
+- underground water and its associated subtle energies - many menhirs are sited on top of intersections of underground water flows (these flows are at different levels) or other water-related energy-points;

-astronomical factors: some sites are involved with astronomical alignments to mark the rising and setting points of the sun, moon and perhaps stars.
-What proportion of menhirs are involved with this is not known, but it could be 10-20% (a guesstimate)
+- astronomical factors: some sites are involved with astronomical alignments to mark the rising and setting points of the sun, moon and perhaps stars.
+What proportion of menhirs are involved with this is not known, but it could be 10% (a guesstimate)

 A rubbing stone at Bosiliack - not a menhir

 Some menhirs have been moved by farmers, especially since the advent of tractors.
-Some have been moved and incorporated as gateposts, or re-erected in a convenient place, as if moving them made no difference.
-Other menhirs have been destroyed, whether from thoughtlessness, for convenience or ill intent.
+Some have been incorporated as gateposts, or re-erected in a (to farmers) convenient place, as if moving them made no difference to their properties.
+Other menhirs have been destroyed, whether from thoughtlessness, for convenience or with malintent.
 Their original sites are usually found through examining antiquarians' records, the testimony of old people, field investigation, field names, archaeological judgement and dowsing.

-Experiments were conducted in the 1990s by a modern stone circle builder, the late Ivan Mcbeth, in which it was demonstrated that multi-ton stones could be moved some distance by a combination of engineering - ropes, rollers and sleds - and synergistic group team work - meditation, singing, sharing and other kinds of group energy-raising.
+Experiments were conducted in the 1990s by a modern stone circle builder, the late Ivan Mcbeth, in which it was demonstrated that multi-ton stones could be moved some distance by a combination of engineering - ropes, rollers and sleds - and synergistic group teamwork - meditation, singing, sharing and other kinds of group energy-raising.